vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 --- type:NormalExercise lang:python xp:50 skills:1  key:ee3e217dd9
 ## A brief introduction to tuples

-We've seen how we can pass multiple arguments to functions we've defined, as well as have our function return a value.
-We can also make our function return multiple values instead of just one.
-We do that by constructing _tuples_.
+You've seen how you can pass multiple arguments to functions you've defined, as well as have your function return a value.
+You can also make your function return multiple values instead of just one.
+You can do that by constructing _tuples_.

 A _tuple_ is like a list, in that it can contain multiple values.
 Unlike a list, however, a tuple is _immutable_, that is to say you cannot modify the values in a tuple once it has been constructed.